#Dogmas for making strategy work

 We believe that there is a huge untapped potential for organisations across the globe.
 And we believe that some of the potential could be unleashed by rethinking the way organisations strategise.

-It’s time for taking a new approach to making strategy work.
+It’s time to take a new approach to making strategy work.
 It’s time for creating better choices, higher engagement and greater impact.

 Let’s be clear.
 We haven’t found the conclusive formula for how to do strategy.
-But based on decades of hands-on experience and from collaborating closely with global thought leaders we have learnt a few things.
+But based on decades of hands-on experience and from collaborating closely with global thought leaders, most notably Roger Martin, we have learnt a few things.
 Things that might inspire new ways of strategising in a business world where the needs for speed, agility and passion seem ubiquitous.

 To find an approach for making better strategies, we have been inspired by the Danish film-maker Jørgen Leth, who inspired the dogma manifesto for better film-making.
 The dogma rules were simple, yet radical obstructions to conventional thinking.
 And when they were put into practice, they unleashed a wave of groundbreaking landmark films.